 - tight hats

 While everyday objects can cause compression headaches, such headaches aren’t actually that common.
-Only about 4 percent of people get them.
+Only about of people get them.

 Others who might be more prone to compression headaches include:

 - construction workers

 - members of the military

 You’re also to get a compression headache if you:

 - are female